Well, we’ve all experienced how marketing strategies have significantly changed over the recent years.

 Analyze how their content flows, how they use backlinks, what their content contains that yours doesn’t (yet).

-Understanding how content with similar nature is doing will help you come up with strategies that will help boost your own.
+You can also work with an SEO agency to understand how content with similar nature is doing will help you come up with strategies that will help boost your own.

 It can even help you become more creative.